willyvaessen/100DaysofCode/README.md

 A day in the office today.
 Did one Sololearn lesson while I was there.
 Other than that, I'm completely empty, without inspiration so I'll just take a break for the rest of the day.

+## 6 October 2023

+Day 66 of my #100DaysofCode journey.
+I completed a 31-day streak on Sololearn.